image.JPG

 More Reviews

-In YOLO’s first original production, writer/performer Nairoby Otero examines the struggle, hope, and dignity of a Cuban family in ‘Til Sunday.
-‘Til Sunday was part of the eighth annual Hollywood Fringe at Davidson/Valentini Theatre LA LGBT Center.
-It has also been seen at GableStage in Miami, part of the 25th Los Angeles Women's Theatre Festival, and most recently at Southern Rep Theatre as part of City Series.
+‘Til Sunday premiered at the eighth annual Hollywood Fringe at Davidson/Valentini Theatre at the LA LGBT Center, and has since been presented at GableStage in Miami, the 25th Los Angeles Women’s Theatre Festival, and Southern Rep Theatre as part of its City Series.

 Press Release: Miami